MauroJuliano/ReactView/README.md

 This pod was created for study purpose only

 License
-SimpleTabbar is available under the MIT license.
+ReactView is available under the MIT license.
 See the LICENSE file for more info.